KupiaSec/.github/profile/README.md

 🏆 We go beyond words.
 Kupia Security proves its prowess on public contest platforms like Code4rena and Sherlock, showcasing our skills and expertise in real-time challenges.

-KupiaSec team is recognized in major public contest platforms - [Code4rena](https://code4rena.com/leaderboard) [Sherlock](https://audits.sherlock.xyz/leaderboard), [CodeHawks](https://code4rena.com/leaderboard).
+KupiaSec is recognized in major public contest platforms - [Code4rena](https://code4rena.com/leaderboard), [Sherlock](https://audits.sherlock.xyz/leaderboard), and [CodeHawks](https://code4rena.com/leaderboard).

-Our OG auditors also reported severl bugs in public bug bounty platforms - [Immunefie](https://immunefi.com/leaderboard/), [HackenProof](https://hackenproof.com/programs), [Certik](https://skynet.certik.com/leaderboards/bug-bounty).
+Our Lead auditors also reported several bugs in public bug bounty platforms - [Immunefi](https://immunefi.com/leaderboard/)

 We believe in earning your trust through transparent excellence.